GMarco2024/SphereBox-Calculator/README.md

-Final version of the first homework assignemnt for Physics-440.
+Final version of the first homework assignment for Physics-440.